drakkan/sftpgo/docs/howto/getting-started.md

 ### Use CockroachDB data provider

-We suppose you have installed CocroackDB this way:
+We suppose you have installed CockroachDB this way:

 ```shell
 sudo su